 Suffering’s Role in Spiritual Growth

-There is a very important, and little understood principle, to be addressed in this post.
+There is a very important, and little understood principle, to be addressed in this chapter.
 The principle can be summarized as the following:

 The strength of the natural man must be broken in order for a spiritual creation born of the seed of Christ to be revealed in us.